anko/txm/readme.markdown

 Test that your [Markdown][markdown] code examples actually work!

- 1. Write your usage examples like normal.

- 2. Annotate them with `!test` commands in HTML comments.
+ 1. Annotate your usage examples with `!test` commands in HTML comments.

     <!-- !test program ./index.ls -->